-Moving forward, Sparta will continued to expand its public message - Capture, Convert & Optimize resulting in a shift in public brand recognition from Sparta Capital to Sparta Environmental Technologies (Energy Transformed).
+Moving forward, Sparta will continued to expand its public message - Capture, Convert & OptimizeTM resulting in a shift in public brand recognition from Sparta Capital to the Sparta Group (Energy TransformedTM).

 Sparta will continue to position itself to serve not one type of business, but any type of business through adaptable product and service offerings that address a wide range of issues.
 With a variety of green services and products that can be utilized by multiple business sectors, Sparta's Capture, Convert & Optimize mentality is becoming a more palatable option to both existing and potential customers and investors.